lxc/linuxcontainers.org/content/lxd/rest-api.md

 LXD currently only implements a single version of the API, called "1.0".

-An interactive version of the API documentation can be [found here](https://linuxcontainers.org/lxd/api/master/).
-And some more general information about the API can be [found here](https://linuxcontainers.org/lxd/docs/master/rest-api).
+An interactive version of the API documentation can be [found here](https://linuxcontainers.org/lxd/api/master/), but use it carefully, because compatibility with [what you get on wire is not guaranteed](https://github.com/lxc/lxd/issues/10628#issuecomment-1172832472).
+Some more general information about the API can be [found here](https://linuxcontainers.org/lxd/docs/master/rest-api).

 ## API backward compatibility